E-waste Recycling Certification: 3 Tips You Need to Know

 2. Embed certification into asset lifecycle and procurement

 Make certification part of policy.
-First, Add certified-recycler clauses to procurement contracts and RFPs.
+First, add certified-recycler clauses to procurement contracts and RFPs.

 Then, use buyback and refurbishment programs to extend asset life and lower total cost of ownership; certified partners can often provide buyback pricing and safe refurbishment channels.